-Another role of the RTP, in addressing public health, is to demonstrate transportation air quality conformity (further described in Sections 2.3 and 5.6), and to set goals and strategies that encourage implementing agencies to make investments that benefit public health in federally designated air quality nonattainment and maintenance areas.
-Key strategies controlled by local implementing agencies include carpooling, transit, signal synchronization, and other Transportation Demand Management/Transportation System Management (TDM/TSM) improvements.
-At the federal and state levels, key strategies include vehicle emission and fuel standards, as well as incentive programs to expedite the adoption of clean technologies.
+Another role of the RTP, in addressing public health, is to demonstrate transportation air quality conformity (further described in Section 5.6), and to set goals and strategies that encourage implementing agencies to make investments that benefit public health in federally designated air quality nonattainment and maintenance areas.
+Key strategies controlled by local implementing agencies include carpooling, transit, signal synchronization, and other Transportation Demand Management/ Transportation System Management (TDM/TSM) improvements.
+At the federal and state levels, key strategies include vehicle emission and fuel standards, as well as incentive programs to expedite the adoption of clean transportation technologies.
 These have been shown to be by far the most effective strategies for reducing the public's exposure to harmful pollutants, as well as for reducing GHG emissions.
-Beyond criteria pollutants, strategies to address other harmful air pollutants from transportation systems, such as volatile organic compounds (VOCs) and toxic air contaminants (TACs), can be considered in RTP development to minimize harmful cumulative health impacts.
+Beyond criteria pollutants, strategies to address other harmful air pollutants from transportation systems, such as toxic air contaminants (TACs), can be considered in RTP development to minimize harmful cumulative health exposure, risks, and impacts, consistent with state law.

 Transportation provides access to important destinations: jobs, education, healthy food, recreation, worship, community activities, healthcare, and more.
-Improved access to key destinations is especially critical for disadvantaged and underserved communities.
-The design of the transportation system, in combination with land use and housing decisions, also plays a role in public health.
+Improved access to key destinations is especially critical for communities that have been traditionally disadvantaged and underserved.
+The design of the transportation system in combination with land use and housing decision plays a significant role in promoting public health.
 Coordinated planning of transportation and land use can promote public health through the development of livable, walkable, accessible communities.
-And as nations, states and regions shift away from fossil fuel dependent transportation modes, the benefits of reducing the effects of climate change will also help to reduce the public health risks from climate change effects such as extreme heat, storms, and drought.
+As nations, states, and regions shift away from fossil fuel-dependent transportation modes, the benefits of reducing the effects of climate change will also help to reduce the public health risks from climate change effects such as extreme heat, storms, and drought.
 Transportation and public health providers, in collaboration with communities, can help one another to address all these factors, learning from each other and joining their skills to improve transportation for better health outcomes for everyone.

-Transportation planning also has a tremendous impact on community health, safety, and neighborhood cohesion.
-For instance, health-focused transportation plans can help reduce the rate of injuries and fatalities from collisions.
-Some research suggests that there is a multiplier effect: when streets are designed to safely accommodate walking and biking, more people do so, and as more people walk and bike the rate of collisions goes down as pedestrians and bicyclists become more visible to motorists.
-In addition, more people out walking and biking in a neighborhood has an important public safety benefit, as it means there are more "eyes on the street" to deter criminal activity.
-Taking this a step further, studies have shown that people who live in neighborhoods with less traffic and higher rates of walking, bicycling, and transit use know more of their neighbors, visit their neighbor's homes more often, and are less fearful of their neighbors.
-When streets are inhospitable to pedestrians and bicyclists, residents don't feel safe walking or biking to nearby transit and their ability to access regional educational and employment opportunities is hampered.
+Transportation planning is closely connected to community health, safety, and neighborhood cohesion.
+Health-focused transportation plans can help reduce the rate of injuries and fatalities from collisions.
+Some research suggests that there is a multiplier effect: when streets are designed to safely accommodate walking and biking, more people do so, and as more people walk and bike the rate of collisions decline as pedestrians and bicyclists become more visible to motorists.1 In addition, more people out walking and biking in a neighborhood has an important public safety benefit, as it means there are more "eyes on the street" to deter criminal activity.
+Taking this a step further, studies have shown that people who live in neighborhoods with less traffic and higher rates of walking, biking, and transit use know more of their neighbors, visit their neighbor's homes more often, and are less fearful of their neighbors.2 When streets are inhospitable to pedestrians and bicyclists, residents do not feel safe walking or biking to nearby transit and their ability to access regional educational and employment opportunities is hampered.
 In short, improving traffic safety results in better public health beyond simply reduced injuries and fatalities.